tomgp/words/_posts/2018-09-26-transport.md

 ### Archival

-As I write these new posts once a week (so far my schedule is tied to when [Alice publishes her Weak Notes](http://alicebartlett.co.uk)) I'll also be importing older writings from older blogs and other places where I've written stuff as part of general audit of my online presence these will appear on the [index](/words) and possibly in the RSS feed too.
+As I write these new posts once a week (so far my schedule is tied to when [Alice publishes her Weak Notes](http://alicebartlett.co.uk)) I'll also be importing stuff from older blogs and other places where I've written stuff as part of general audit of my online presence these will appear on the [index](/words) and possibly in the RSS feed too.

 ### Hearthstone